 The raw brass is polished, then brushed manually, it then receives a blackened nickel decoration by electrolysis in several passes.
 The part is then protected by a polyurethane varnish.

-The dark shade of blackened nickel gives reminiscent of anthracite gray.
+The dark shade of blackened nickel is reminiscent of anthracite grey.

 What happens over time